 STATEMENT OF NEED

-Damage to skeletal tissues is a significant cause of morbidity and increased mortality, and is a magnifier of mortality in other clinical diseases such as diabetes and cardiovascular disorders.
+Damage to musculoskeletal tissues is a significant cause of morbidity and increased mortality, and is a magnifier of mortality in other clinical diseases such as diabetes and cardiovascular disorders.
 The innate repair capacities are limited for articular cartilage, tendon, and extensive bone defects.
-In addition, current treatments for the repair of injured skeletal tissue are not sufficient to restore the functionality of the original tissue.
+In addition, current treatments for the repair of injured musculoskeletal tissue are not sufficient to restore the functionality of the original tissue.
 These daunting challenges present a desperate need for a better understanding of musculoskeletal biology and emphasize the importance of discovering novel repair and regeneration strategies that can be translated to clinical use.

 This program will address current issues in musculoskeletal repair and regeneration, and disease treatment.
 Discussions will focus on up-to-date laboratory discoveries and the potential impact of these findings on patient treatment and management in the future.